Christian-Karlsson-CK/Radio-contolled-airplane-system/README.md

 10. (OPTIONAL) GPS functionality.

 PROBLEMS:
-If the joystick y axis is pulled to the top reading 4095, x axis also reads 4096??
+If the joystick y axis is pulled to the top reading 4095, x axis also reads 4095??
 Should be ~2650.
+SOLVED: joystick voltage should not be 5V but use the 3.3v instead as the ADC can no tread up to 5V.

-If the joystick x axis is pulled to the right reading 4095, y axis also reads 4096??
-Should be ~2650.
+If the joystick x axis is pulled to the right reading 4095, y axis also reads 4095??
+Should be ~2650.SOLVED: joystick voltage should not be 5V but use the 3.3v instead as the ADC can no tread up to 5V.